soz-live/soz-live.github.io/users/basics.md

 - Edit an item
 <br>

+> {% include note-icon.html %}
-> - Double clicking on an Item Edits the Item.
+> Double clicking on an Item Edits the Item.

 ## LIVE